BioDWH2/BioDWH2-Neo4j-Server/README.md

 Optionally, the ports for the Neo4j-Browser and Neo4j bolt protocol can be adjusted using the port and bolt-port command line arguments.

+The Neo4j Browser which opens automatically can be used to connect to the Neo4j database without authentication.

 ## Help
 ~~~
 Usage: BioDWH2-Neo4j-Server.jar [-h] [-bp=<boltPort>] [-c=<workspacePath>]